CARDSPEED - Card Readers and Memory Cards

 2010-02-26 - CompactFlash 5.0 Summary

 With CF 5.0, the CompactFlash Association finally included 48-bit LBA in their standard, to allow media sizes of more than 128GB.
-Another benefit is the increased transfer block size of 32MB.
-By including ATA Trim Commands, CF cards could become fully featured SSDs.
+Another benefit is the increased transfer block size of up to 32MB.
+By including ATA Trim commands, CF cards could become fully featured SSDs.
 The Video Performance Guarantee with three targets of 10MB/s (HD), 20MB/s (Pro) and 75MB/s (4k) allows the use for true professional video applications.

 Now there are only two faster transfer modes missing to keep CF cards future-proof.